jozef-allen/classical-game/README.md

 ### Building the API

 As my quiz was really coming together, I knew I wanted functionality where, if players' scores were high enough, they could add them to a high score board.
 To do this I wrote a simple Node.js API that would run on Render.
-It uses Express for routing/requests/responses and uses CORS to limit access to only the one domain.
+It uses Express for routing/requests/responses, CORS to limit access to only the one domain and JSON to pass the data back and forth.

-It stores the top 10 player names and their scores, and it can receive two types of requests - GET and POST.
+The API has an array that stores the top 10 player names and their scores, and it can receive two types of requests - GET and POST.
 It also limits the JSON array to only holding 10 players/scores.
-The app decides whether a score is high enough to register and then makes the request, and then the leaderboard updates in front of the user.
-I thought this might offer more playback potential as you challenge other users.
+It is the app decides whether a score is high enough to register and then makes the request, and then the leaderboard updates in front of the user.
+I thought this feature might offer more playback potential as users try to challenge other users' scores.

 ### Asking for help testing